 Modeling:

-Our aim is to predict whether a patient will be Opioid Dependent or not based on the data of that patient for the previous year.
+The objective is to predict whether a patient will be Opioid Dependent or not within a prediction year (calendar year) based on the data of that patient for the previous year (measurement year, also set to be a calendar year).

 In this model, we are using the admission, medical and drug records for 2014 of patients that have a “clean period” in 2013.
 The target variable here is Opioid Use Dependence (OUD) diagnosis in year 2015.